-Let's begin the journey at Middlesbrough in the early 1950s
+Let's begin the journey at Middlesbrough before first branch cuts in the early 1950s

-Before embarking on your virtual train ride to Guisborough - it's still possible as far as where Nunthorpe Junction was but you'd have to travel on to Ayton and walk/take a bus on to Pinchinthorpe, on the way to Battersby - here are a few images of 1950s Middlesbrough Station.
+Before embarking on your virtual train ride to Guisborough - it's still possible as far as where Nunthorpe Junction was but you'd have to travel to Ayton and walk/cycle/take a bus to Pinchinthorpe - above are a few images of 1950s Middlesbrough Station.
 The view of the excursion train was taken before the remaining part of Thomas Prosser's overall roof was dismantled and the new canopies were extended along the platforms.

 The overall roof was destroyed in an air raid on Middlesbrough, 3rd August, 1942 when four 500kg bombs fell on the station area and severely damaged a V1 2-6-2 tank loco and several coaches of its train.
 My family were seeing off Dad back to his bivouac on the castle 'green' at Richmond (not far from Catterick Garrison) via Darlington before he went overseas to North Africa.
 His train had left the station before the siren went off and the others (his mother, father and younger sister Lorna) had gone down into the air raid shelter.

 Middlesbrough had been damaged considerably during WWII, but nowhere near as bad as Hull, the red glow of which l am told could be seen from as far away as York, (which was also bombed around the same time, on the Bank Holiday in the same month of 1942), named the 'Baedeker Raid' because the bombs were dropped on the historic city itself.

 Gordon Suggitt takes us for a look at a railway system that began to disappear before Dr Richard Beeching was appointed by Ernest Marples in the MacMillan government of the 1950s-1960s.
 Abundant archive material, maps and photographs augment the narrative.